Skip to content

 The majority of caffeine consumers in college prefer coffee over green tea.
 This is terrible from a nootropic standpoint, as coffee consumers miss out on a critical tea amino acid brain booster: L-theanine.

 L-theanine is a dietary supplement that induces a distinct "relaxed, yet alert" brain state known as alpha brainwaves on the EEG scale when taken as a supplement.
-Numerous students and thinkers prefer to combine L-theanine with a caffeine source — typically coffee — in order to mitigate caffeine's jittery adverse effects while maintaining its stimulatory benefits.
-A study in the Asia Pacific Journal of Clinical Nutrition verifies that it provides a calm, collected, anxiety-relieving surge of focus and energy occurs.
+Numerous students and thinkers prefer to combine L-theanine with a caffeine source — typically coffee — to mitigate caffeine's jittery adverse effects while maintaining its stimulatory benefits.
+A study in the Asia Pacific Journal of Clinical Nutrition verifies that it provides a calm, collected, anxiety-relieving surge of focus and energy.
 [5]

 L-theanine in Maximum Mind has been shown to mitigate caffeine's negative vasoconstrictive and behavioral effects while maintaining caffeine's performance and attentional task benefits.

-For this reason, L-theanine is one of the best supplements for students.
+For this reason, L-theanine is one of the best nootropics for students.

 Note: there’s an effective dose of L-theanine from organic green tea leaf extract in each dose of Maximum Mind.